Nursing Programs in Dallas, TX

 APRN & Nurse Practitioner Programs in Dallas, TX

-Advanced Practice Registered Nurses (APRNs) in Dallas are leaders in the field and are tasked with performing higher level, patient-focused roles in healthcare.
-For RNs who are up for the challenge, earning a Master's of Science in Nursing degree, post-graduate certificate or doctorate degree can be done in a more convenient format of online and on-ground learning.
+Advanced Practice Registered Nurses (APRNs) in Dallas are leaders in the field and are tasked with performing higher-level, patient-focused roles in healthcare.
+For RNs who are up for the challenge, earning a Master of Science in Nursing degree, post-graduate certificate, or doctorate degree can be done in a more convenient format of online and on-ground learning.

 MSN Programs

-Mentoring others becomes the goal of many veteran nurses.
+Many veteran nurses strive to mentor others.
 By earning their Master's of Science in Nursing (MSN) either online or in class, nurses can become classroom instructors or team leads at hospitals.
-The University of Texas, Arlington outside of Dallas offers more than five specialties, including nursing administration, nurse family practitioner, primary care, education and more.
+The University of Texas, Arlington, outside of Dallas, offers more than five specialties, including nursing administration, nurse family practitioner, primary care, education, and more.
 Some can be offered in an online or blended format for greater convenience.

 Find out more about Texas Nurse Practitioner Programs.